-&lt;sup>1The departments of Anthroplogy, Economics, Geography, Political Science, and Sociology offer a Master of Arts degree in Social Science.
+The departments of Anthropology, Economics, Geography, Political Science, and Sociology offer a Master of Arts degree in Social Science.
 The student may concentrate in the discipline of his choice.

 In addition, a doctoral student may be required by the major adviser or department to take a number of additional hours in one or more of the following supporting areas: